Harriet Body Support Material

 Working with textiles and ceramics, I make work with contributions from my children that compares outer space and the universe to our intimate, personal family and home.

 In 2024, the Cad Factory launched the CASE Incubator Studio at the Art Gallery of New South Wales.
 At this event I, as a CASE Incubator program alumna, facilitated a socially engaged making experience with audience members.
-I turned the results of this experience into an embroidered wall hanging and an accompanying text.
-Together, these two elements form Tie Together.
-You can view the accompanying text here.
+The audiece was invited to draw a line on the linen canvas that responded to the lines of others.
+They each signed 2 ceramic beads in the shape of a fingerprint, one they tied to the end of their line, and the other they gifted to someone in the room.